musabbozkurt/api-gateway-service/README.md

     * Run the following command before running payment-service -> mvn clean install or mvn clean package
     * Run the following command in each service directory to run Spring Boot Applications -> mvn spring-boot:run

+    * Create new secret key and replace all YOUR_API_KEY_HERE in code with this new key -> https://platform.openai.com/account/api-keys
   ```

 ### Installation